 A morning hydrofoil from Ischia Porto across the gulf of Naples puts the pretty resort town of Sorrento on the mainland within reach for a day trip, although you may need to return via Capri or Naples.

-From Sorrento, it’s possible to take a bus or boat trip to the legendary Amalfi Coast.
+From Sorrento, it’s possible to take a day trip by bus or boat trip to the legendary Amalfi Coast.
 I recommend doing at least part of this trip by boat; Positano in particular looks especially stunning from the water.

 Naples